Prof Dariusz Leszczynski

-Prof Dariusz Leszczynski public lecture on Effects of Mobile Phone Radiation on Human Endothelium
+Prof Dariusz Leszczynski is a leading scientist in the area of EMF.
+He is presenting a public lecture.
+The topic: Effects of Mobile Phone Radiation on Human Endothelium.

-Prof Dariusz Leszczynski, PhD, DSc Adjunct Professor of Biochemistry, University of Helsinki, Finland, Chief Editor of ‘Radiation and Health’, Lausanne, Switzerland
+Prof Leszczynski, PhD, DSc Adjunct Professor of Biochemistry, University of Helsinki, Finland, Chief Editor of ‘Radiation and Health’, Lausanne, Switzerland.

 About Prof Dariusz Leszczynski’s Lecture